pacifics/PassDao/README.md

-#### PASS DAO Smart Contract
+#### PASS DAO Smart Contract.
 Used for the management and display of the upgrades of the DAPP from the beginning of the application.
 No public function.

-#### PASS DAO Project Smart Contracts
+#### PASS DAO Project Smart Contracts.
 Used for the management and display of the PASS DAO projects.
 One project smart contract for each project.
 No public function.

-#### PASS DAO Contractor Smart Contracts
+#### PASS DAO Contractor Smart Contracts.
 Used by the project managers and contractors of the application.
 One smart contract for each project manager or contractor.

 Public functions are :